Undergraduate Application Requirement

 If your principal study is not a keyboard instrument, there is no formal minimum entry standard in keyboard skills expected at the audition, but ABRSM Grade 5 minimum (or equivalent) in piano is desirable for you to fully participate in the course and to enable you to improve your general musicianship.

-Prior to entry on to the LPMAM Bachelor Degree programme you have to have gained relevant academic qualifications as follows:
+Prior to entry on to the LPMAM Undergraduate programme you have to have gained relevant academic qualifications as follows:

 – English & Welsh Applicants: two passes at GCE Advanced-level (A2) or Pre-U certificate examinations, including Music.
 A pass at ‘AS’ level counts as half an A-level.

 – Scottish Applicants: B grade and at least four C-grade passes in Scottish Higher, including Music.
 An A-C grade Advanced Higher qualification is considered to be equivalent to an A-level pass.

 – Irish Applicants: B grade and at least four C-grade passes in the Senior Leaving Certificate (Higher Level).

 Other qualifications which are accepted as equivalent to a Music A-level:

 – A pass in ABRSM Grade 8 Theory plus a pass in ABRSM or Trinity/Guildhall Grade 8 Practical;